All Episodes

 I mean, this is nothing new.

-Now, this is not to excuse uh picking of winners and losers and inherently pretend that this is some kind of a good thing.
+Now, this is not to excuse picking of winners and losers and inherently pretend that this is some kind of a good thing.

 I understand why this troubles people.

-But we first have to start from the realistic premise or the the premise of reality that there's already all kinds of stuff going on that means that the market is not free and fair all the time.
+But we first have to start from the realistic premise or the premise of reality that there's already all kinds of stuff going on that means that the market is not free and fair all the time.

 I don't know.

-But in the meantime, there I I think it's unfair to ignore the aggregate benefits, particularly benefits for jobs in certain sectors of America that will come from a president who is just indicating that this is a priority and that his administration will do everything they can to improve this area for the American people.
+But in the meantime, I think it's unfair to ignore the aggregate benefits, particularly benefits for jobs in certain sectors of America that will come from a president who is just indicating that this is a priority and that his administration will do everything they can to improve this area for the American people.

-Uh do they think that the future is going to bring them more prosperity?
+Do they think that the future is going to bring them more prosperity?

 Is that the expectation?